 An important lesson TBS's work offers in development is that scale begets scale.
-Once the benefits of development work become visible and talked about amongst villages, demand for similar work emerges on its own; and once a demand system gets created, half the job of eliciting farmer participation is done.
-TBS has built large concentrations of johads in areas where they began working in 1985 or thereabouts.
+Once the benefits of development work becomes visible and talked about amongst villages, demand for similar work comes forth on its own; and once a demand system gets created, half the job of eliciting farmer participation gets done.
+TBS has built large concentrations of johads in the areas where they began work in 1985 or thereabouts.
 These concentrations have produced what many believe are demonstrable impacts on farm economies as well as the ecology of these areas.
-Wells which a few years ago were completely dry or could hardly be pumped for an hour a day now abound in water and can be pumped for as long as farmers need them.
-Several small rivers and numerous natural streambeds that had dried up for decades have suddenly sprung into life and many flow perennially.
-Farms which had not been cultivated and given up as wasteland have begun growing crops like arson, wheat, make, etc. To TBS's endless worry, some sugarcane cultivation has also begun.
+Wells which a few years ago were completely dry or could be hardly pumped an hour a day now abound in water and can be pumped for as long as farmers need them.
+Several small rivers and numerous natural streambeds that had dried up for decades have suddenly sprung to life and many flow perennially.
+Farms which had not been cultivated and given up as wasteland have begun growing crops like arson, wheat, make, etc. To TBS's endless worry, some sugarcane cultivation has begun, too.
 Many abandoned wells have been recommissioned.
-And an area, which had become a lost cause, has become green and is poised on a reverse road to prosperity.
-Even up-lying lands, which did not yet benefit from TBS's interventions seem to command a better market price.
-Some of the prime land in areas with johad concentration has shot up to USD 10-1,2000 per ha.
+And an area, which had become a basket case, has become green and is poised on a reverse road to prosperity.
+Even up-lying lands, which did not benefit yet by TBS's interventions seem to command a better market price.
+Some of the prime land in areas with johad concentration has shot up to US \$ 10-12000 per hectare.

-A major impact of johad concentrations has been in checking both floods as well as droughts.
-In the parts of Alwar district which have a dense concentration of TBS supported johad and other water harvesting structures, the effect of the 1996 flood was minimal or absent all together; elsewhere, floods devastated villages, destroyed pucca bunds and in general created great havoc.
-So their earlier surmise that johads are effective drought-proofers was surpassed by this experience.
-A dense system of johads cuts the pace and fury of sheet flows that race down the hills at a fearsome speed and force, and thus pre-empts what might otherwise become a flood.
+A major impact of johad concentrations has been in checking both floods as well as draughts.
+The parts of Alwar district which have dense concentrations of TBS supported johad and other water harvesting structures, the effect of the 1996 flood was minimal or absent all together; elsewhere, floods devastated villages, destroyed pucca bunds and in general created great havoc.
+So their earlier surmise that johads are effective draught-proofers was surpassed by this experience.
+A dense system of johads cuts the pace and fury of sheet flows that race down the hills with fearsome pace and force, and thus preempt what might otherwise become a flood.